pypsa-meets-earth/pypsa-earth/doc/community/learning-materials.md

 ## Data science basics (essential)

-- Fabian Neumann just shared with the world the possibly best training material for ["Data Science for Energy System Modelling"](https://fneum.github.io/data-science-for-esm/intro.html).
-This is a free multi-week course preparing you for all you need for PyPSA-Earth.
+- Training material by F. Neumann for ["Data Science for Energy System Modelling"](https://fneum.github.io/data-science-for-esm/intro.html).
 - Refresh your Python knowledge by watching [CSDojo's playlist](https://www.youtube.com/c/CSDojo/playlists).
 His content is excellent as introduction.
 You will learn in effective short videos the python basics such as variables If/else statements, functions, lists, for loops, while loops, dictionaries, classes and objects, boolean, list comprehensions, sets - put your hands on and write some test scripts as the video suggests. (~3h)
 - Familiarize yourself with numpy and panda dataframes.
 In the Python-based PyPSA tool, we do not work with Excel.
 Powerful panda dataframes are our friends.
 [Here](https://www.coursera.org/learn/python-data-analysis) is an extensive 30h course that provides a great introduction if this is completely unfamiliar to you.
 - [Introduction to Unix-shell](https://swcarpentry.github.io/shell-novice/) - "Use of the shell is fundamental to a wide range of advanced computing tasks, including high-performance computing and automated workflow.
 These lessons will introduce you to this powerful tool." (optional 4h, to become a pro)